 Writer, director, and producer Justin Simien made a bold proclamation in a pretaped segment that aired before Hulu’s drive-in Bad Hair premiere earlier this month.
 “Bad Hair is a very weird love letter to Black women and the unparalleled power they possess to endure and persevere.
 It’s my satirical horror love letter.
 Is that a thing?
 I guess we’re making it a thing.”
 After seeing the film, I’d say no. Regardless, the statement is instructive, foreshadowing the film’s intent: Can a campy horror film about Black women’s relationship to their hair translate onto the screen?
 Perhaps, but it would require a nimble filmmaker with a strong vision to pull it off.

-Maybe a striking stylist could wring both fright and delight from the story of Anna (Elle Lorraine), a desperate and anxious assistant in 1989 who clumsily tries to climb the ranks at her television-channel job by getting a weave that turns out to be a bloodthirsty killer, hell-bent on wrecking her life and leading her to turn to the folktales of the enslaved for guidance.
+The film follows Anna (Elle Lorraine), a desperate and anxious assistant in 1989 who clumsily tries to climb the ranks at her television-channel job by getting a weave that turns out to be a bloodthirsty killer, hell-bent on wrecking her life and leading her to turn to the folktales of the enslaved for guidance.
 (I’m already tired recounting that.)
 The television station is in a moment of upheaval, what with Anna’s direct boss, Edna (Judith Scott), being replaced by former supermodel Zora (Vanessa Williams) as the white higher-ups — primarily represented in the form of James Van Der Beek’s Grant Madison — aim to rework things from the top down.
 After getting her weave done at Virgie’s (Laverne Cox) salon, life seems to be changing for Anna as her former paramour, on-air personality Julius (Jay Pharoah), looks her way again and she finds herself up for the associate producer and on-air talent position she’s long dreamed of.
 Things go sideways, though, resulting in multiple murders preceded by little tension or suspense — including an attempted rape scene that I’d describe, generously, as mishandled and unnecessary.
-Maybe if the actors had more verve, the direction had more vision, and the script had something novel to say, this sort of premise could have worked.
-But as it stands, Bad Hair is a botched job of monumental proportions.

 Maybe, in another era, I could have handled the missteps of Bad Hair with less anger.
 Unfortunately, I’m tired of the frankly terrible Black horror films and shows of late, from Antebellum to Lovecraft Country.
 And I’m tired of the ways Black women are invoked in real life, including Black women like Breonna Taylor, killed at the hands of police only to be used as a cudgel to influence people to vote in a system that refuses to recognize their humanity.
 Bad Hair isn’t the source of my exhaustion, but it perpetuates it.
 Simien, from my vantage point, reflects Black men’s own strange, thorny relationship to the beauty rituals of Black women and the intimate spaces in which they take place.
 Both the script and direction pathologize Black women’s relationship with their hair, falling on tired tropes that frame wanting to get a relaxer or weave as a reflection of Black women striving for white acceptance and power (although the villains shown throughout the film are primarily Black women, which in itself is telling).

-It isn’t surprising, then, that the acting in Bad Hair is rendered so poorly.
+It isn’t surprising, then, that the characters in Bad Hair are brought to life so poorly.
 Somehow, Vanessa Williams, who proved she can play a bitchy, dynamic character on the show Ugly Betty, comes across as stiff.
 Lena Waithe grates.
-Elle Lorraine injects an anxious, flighty aspect into Anna that she can’t shake once the character veers toward the vengeful, becoming a black hole where charisma goes to die.
+Elle Lorraine lends Anna an anxious, flighty quality she can’t shake once the character becomes more vengeful, turning into a black hole where charisma goes to die.

 The term campy is often thrown around far too often to describe works that don’t wholly meet their aims.
 But Bad Hair lacks a sense of play or archness necessary to operate with the wondrous possibility of camp.
-It is achingly sincere, its approach to the relationship Black women have with their hair coming as nothing more than a regurgitation of trauma confused for depth.
-There’s something inherently troubling about tying Black women’s experiences with hair — whether their hair is natural, they wear a weave, or they get relaxers — to violence, as the film’s opening scene concerning a poorly applied relaxer suggests.
+It is achingly sincere, and there’s something inherently troubling about tying Black women’s experiences with hair — whether their hair is natural, they wear a weave, or they get relaxers — to violence, as the film’s opening scene concerning a poorly applied relaxer suggests.
 It all comes off like an opportunity for white folks to gawk at Black women under the veneer of learning and entertainment.
 So who is this film really for?
 It may posture as if it’s for Black women and Black audiences, but it’s too patronizing for that.
-For example, every time a character — especially Waithe as on-air personality Brook — says the word sista it made my skin crawl.
+Every time a character — especially Waithe as on-air personality Brook — says the word sista it made my skin crawl.
 It was as if they had never said it before.

 More Movie Reviews